The Ahimsa Collective

 Samantha Lynne Wilson (MA, M.Div, PhD ABD) is a community psychologist, spiritual care provider, and restorative practices consultant and facilitator in Los Angeles, CA. From 2008-2013, she founded an international youth organizing collective, collaborating with other young adults to organize over 500 youth across the USA, India, and Mexico on transnational dialogues and action in their local communities.
 Experiences of inequity and abuse within families, communities, and institutions led her to pursue her Masters in Divinity at Claremont School of Theology, focusing her work on faith-rooted organizing and nonprofit management.
 Informed by her spiritual call, she worked as an intern chaplain, completing 1200 hours of clinical pastoral education in Los Angeles, providing interfaith care in public hospitals, jails, and in re-entry nonprofits.
 She is a candidate for Unitarian Universalist ministry and a PhD candidate in Community, Liberation, and Ecological Depth Psychologies at Pacifica Graduate Institute.
 She does her work in honor of generations of family members who caused and experienced harm in the midst of systemic oppressions, and to the incarcerated great-grandfather her family never met.

-Samantha Lynne Wilson is a consultant for restorative practices in faith-based and community organizations as well as a facilitator in the Restorative Approaches to Intimate Violence program in prison.
+Samantha Lynne Wilson is a consultant for restorative practices in faith-based and community organizations.

 Kazu Haga is the founder and Coordinator of the East Point Peace Academy, is a trainer in Kingian Nonviolence and teaches various aspects of nonviolence, restorative justice and mindfulness.
 Born in Tokyo, Japan, he has been engaged in social change work since the age of 17, and has played leading roles in various social movements.
 He works to empower incarcerated communities, young people and activists around the country.
 He currently resides in Oakland, CA.